eternalscholar/ArcGIS-API-for-JS-Tutorial/Tutorial1_2D.md

 **Step 5.
-Add the following single line of code immediately after the 3 lines of code shown below.**
+Add the following single line of code immediately after the 3 lines of code (lines 41-43, more or less) shown below.**

   ```javascript
 map.add(trailheads);